conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 large class of libraries can now be consumed without first reducing their API to C.

-This example puts both paths in the same executable.
-SDL3 exposes a plain C API and follows Swift's long-established C interoperability path.
-LunaSVG exposes C++ classes and returns a `std::unique_ptr`, so it exercises the newer C++ path.
-Both start with Clang-readable headers and end in calls to native libraries, but only the C++ side needs C++ interoperability mode and the additional C++ ABI and standard-library guarantees.
+This example exercises that C++ path end to end: LunaSVG exposes C++ classes, returns a `std::unique_ptr`, and is called from Swift without ever reducing its API to C.

-In this post, we will build a small Swift application with two unmodified packages from ConanCenter:
+In this post, we will build a small Swift application around one unmodified package from ConanCenter:

 - [LunaSVG](https://conan.io/center/recipes/lunasvg), a C++ SVG renderer.
-- [SDL](https://conan.io/center/recipes/sdl), whose SDL3 C API creates the
-  window and displays the rendered pixels.

-The application generates an animated SVG scene in Swift, asks LunaSVG to rasterize it into a Swift-owned pixel buffer, and uploads that buffer to an SDL texture.
-Neither dependency knows anything about Swift, neither ships a Swift module map, and there is no wrapper library between Swift and either native dependency.
+The application builds an SVG scene as a Swift string, hands it to LunaSVG to parse and rasterize under two different CSS stylesheets, and writes each result to a PNG file.
+LunaSVG knows nothing about Swift, ships no Swift module map, and there is no wrapper library between Swift and the library.

 The complete example is available in the [Conan examples repository](https://github.com/conan-io/examples2/tree/main/examples/languages/swift/cxx_interop).